ZacharyZhang-2022/re-implement-avobjects/README.md

 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)

 # avobjects
-Implementation for ECCV20 paper "Self-Supervised Learning of audio-visual objects from video"
+RE-Implementation for ECCV20 paper "Self-Supervised Learning of audio-visual objects from video"

+##Tested the performance of different video sources.

+1. Different speakers under the continuous video (only one will appear on the screen): failed to distinguish well.

+2. Not very good for multiple speakers (n_speaker>4)

+3. Poor results when multiple audios are similar.
+Failure to distinguish similar audio from different speakers.

 ### [Project page](https://www.robots.ox.ac.uk/~vgg/research/avobjects/) | [Paper](https://arxiv.org/pdf/2008.04237.pdf)